 - 1. Monitor attendance. - 2.
-Make sure that homework is completed. - 3.
-Monitor the screen time of my child, i.e. phone, computer, TV. - 4.
-Monitor the mental and physical wellness of my child.
+Make sure that homework is completed.

-- 5. Volunteer in my child's school. - 6.
-Stay engaged with my child's academic progress through the Parent Portal - 7.
+- 3. Monitor the screen time of my child, i.e. phone, computer, TV.
+4. Monitor the mental and physical wellness of my child. - 5.
+Volunteer in my child's school. - 6.
+Stay engaged with my child's academic progress through the Parent Portal. - 7.
 Participate, as appropriate, in decisions relating to my child's education. - 8.
 Promote positive use of my child's extracurricular time. - 9.
 Promote positive use of my child's computer and social media use. - 10.
-Staying informed about my child's education and communicating with the school by promptly reading all notices from the school or the school district either received by my child, by mail or email and responding, as appropriate. - 11.
-Serve, to the extent possible, on policy advisory groups, such as being the Title I, Part A parent representative on the school's School Advisory Committee, the Title I Policy and Budget Advisory Committee, the Districtwide Policy Advisory Council, and the State's Committee of Practitioners, the School Support Team or other school advisory or policy groups. - 12.
-Ensure my child and I are informed and follow the School District's code of Conduct and the Central Student Parent Handbook.
+Staying informed about my child's education and communicating with the school by promptly reading all notices from the school or the school district either received by my child, by mail or email and responding, as appropriate.

+11. Ensure my child and I are informed and follow the School District's code of Conduct and the Central Student Parent Handbook.